yesiamrajeev/Hacktoberfest2024/CONTRIBUTING.md

 Follow these steps to get started with contributing to our project.

+## 📝 Important Guidelines

+Do not delete or modify existing files unnecessarily.

+Ensure your files have the correct extensions (e.g., .html, .css, .js).

+Place your files inside the appropriate folder structure.
+Do not add files outside the designated folder.

+Be open to feedback and willing to make changes if needed.

+Don’t forget to ⭐ star this repository if you like the project!

+---

 ### Step 1: Fork the Repository 🍴

 Click the **Fork** button at the top-right corner of this page to create a copy of this repository under your GitHub account.